lewisk1899/CANDataGeneration/README.md

 This software will take your .bag rosbag file (from rosbag record) and output some of that data as CAN messages to multiple text files.
 These messages are generated from the toyota_rav4_2019.dbc.

-In this current implementation, the generated messages are for velocity and steering data only.
+In this final implementation, the generated messages are for velocity data, steering data, laser data, and a custom signal we implemented to track if an object is too close the vehicle via the lasers.
-Data from the lasers will be used in the next implementation for LKA messages.

 Installation guide: